MicrosoftDocs/edge-developer/microsoft-edge/hosting/WebView2.md

 ## Supported Platforms

-Developer preview is available for Win32 C++ on Windows 10, Windows 8.1, Windows 8, and Windows 7.
-In the future, we plan to support WebView2 on .NET, and XAML.
+A developer preview is available for Win32 C++ on Windows 10, Windows 8.1, Windows 8, and Windows 7.
+An Alpha version for WinUI is available [here](https://docs.microsoft.com/en-us/uwp/toolkits/winui3/).
+In the future, we plan to support WebView2 on .NET.

 ## Getting Started